 The place we go that extra step to clarify.
 Answering the Whys that help to pass along the understanding beyond the video of this wonderful piece of software, Adobe Lightroom.
 Importing the images can be easy and you can give it a repeatable consistency to arrive at something that allows a dependency on knowing the date is available as you browse images.
-Get this out of the way and do what you enjoy………making photos.
+Get this out of the way and do what you enjoy………making and editing photos.

 Portraiture Option: You can use the option at the bottom of the editor “Custom Text” as part of your numbering template.
-Then using this in the file naming section as you’re moving images from your camera an option will appear for entering your custom text as part of the name of each image being imported.
+Then using this in the file naming section as you’re importing images from your camera an option will appear for entering your custom text as part of the name of each image being imported.
 It could be different each time you add images.
 Or, use the name of your subject or a coded indicator about your job.

 The window will open to edit or create new metadata presets.
-To create new presets just fill in the blanks showing information that you’d like to have in you photo file.
+To create new presets just fill in the blanks showing information that you’d like to have saved in your image file.
 For each line that you add an entry be sure to check the box at the right end of that line.To edit an existing preset click where it says custom at the top and select an existing preset.
 Make the necessary changes and be sure the check is at the right end of the line.

 Consider filling in things about where you are located and how to make contact if someone sees your photo and wants to license its use. eMail, phone number and country.
 Also, select Copyrighted in the dropdown unless you have feelings against that entry.
 Then you may select public domain.
 When all the entries are just the way you like go back to the top.
 Change “custom” to “Save Current Settings as a New Preset”.
 You’ll be prompted to give it a name.
 If you are editing an existing preset choose accordingly.